Skip to content

-VectorBT PRO (vectorbtpro) is a next-generation engine for backtesting, algorithmic trading, and research.
-It's a high-performance, actively-developed, proprietary successor to the vectorbt library, one of the world's most innovative open-source backtesting packages.
-The PRO version extends the open-source package with new impressive features and useful enhancements.
+VectorBT® PRO (also known as vectorbtpro or simply VBT) is a next-generation engine for backtesting, algorithmic trading, and quantitative research.
+It is a high-performance, actively developed, proprietary successor to the vectorbt library, one of the most innovative open-source backtesting packages in the world.
+The PRO version builds upon the open-source package by adding impressive new features and valuable enhancements.

-This tool is a community-led initiative to fix information asymmetry in trading.
-We bring many SOTA tools and libraries under one umbrella and automate them.
+This tool is a community-led initiative aimed at addressing information asymmetry in trading.
+We bring together many SOTA tools and libraries under one umbrella and automate them.
 Our vision is to make quantitative analysis and algorithmic trading accessible to everyone.
 Join us!

-VectorBT PRO has been completely refactored to improve performance and enable new groundbreaking features, such as parallelization support.
+VBT has been completely refactored to enhance performance and enable new groundbreaking features, such as parallelization support.

-Join a Discord server with 500+ members to share ideas and help each other out.
-Get assistance faster and in more detail.
+Join a Discord server with 1000+ members to share ideas and support each other.
+Get help faster and in more detail.

-Get access to a range of exclusive articles and tutorials covering many aspects and best practices of using the library.
+Access a variety of exclusive articles and tutorials covering many aspects and best practices for using the library.

-Regardless of whether you're a newbie or a seasoned programming prophet, you'll learn how to use the hottest Python tools to your own advantage in trading.
+Whether you are new or a seasoned programming expert, you will learn how to use the hottest Python tools to your advantage in trading.

-VectorBT PRO is powered by its community.
-Financial contributions like yours ensure that the software is safe to use for the years to come.
+VBT is powered by its community.
+Financial contributions like yours ensure that the software remains safe to use for years to come.
 Thank you!

-VectorBT PRO is a Python package that combines a variety of acceleration and data science tools to make trading strategies and markets more transparent to quants.
+VBT is a Python package that brings together various acceleration and data science tools to make trading strategies and markets more transparent for quants.

-One of the unique features of VBT is the ability to represent any trading setup as a set of multidimensional arrays, where each column represents a separate configuration of a trading strategy and its environment.
-This approach allows building and backtesting entire grids of parameters at the speed of C, while the results can be analyzed in detail using the Python's vibrant package ecosystem - the best of both worlds.
+One of VBT's standout features is its ability to represent any trading setup as a set of multidimensional arrays, where each column corresponds to a distinct configuration of a trading strategy and its environment.
+This approach enables you to create and backtest entire grids of parameters at C speed while allowing for detailed analysis using Python's vibrant package ecosystem.
+This delivers the best of both worlds.
 Learn more.

-VectorBT PRO follows an approach totally opposite to that of a conventional backtesting software: instead of running a backtesting job as a single monolithic process, VBT divides the job into dozens of isolated components that can be composed by the user like Lego bricks and run independently of each other; such components include data, indicators, signals, allocations, portfolio, and more.
-Each component has its own ecosystem of analysis tools, enabling quants to analyze many facets of a trading strategy even before it hits the actual backtesting step.
-This also means that ML models can be connected at many places and integrated more easily.
+VBT takes an approach entirely opposite to traditional backtesting software: instead of running a backtesting job as a single monolithic process, VBT divides the job into many isolated components that you can combine like Lego bricks and run independently.
+These components include data, indicators, signals, allocations, portfolio, and more.
+Each component has its own ecosystem of analysis tools, allowing quants to analyze many facets of a trading strategy before it reaches the actual backtesting step.
+This also makes it easier to connect and integrate machine learning models at various points.

-Last but not least, VBT was build with parameter optimization in mind: even large spaces of parameters can be tested in the blink of an eye, allowing quants to build dashboards and explore how even a tiny change in parameters impacts the overall performance, in real time!
+Importantly, VBT is built with parameter optimization in mind: even large parameter spaces can be tested almost instantly, allowing you to build dashboards and explore how even the smallest change in parameters affects overall performance in real time.

 Example

-Pull the daily history of the BTC/USDT and ETH/USDT pairs from Binance, backtest 20k configurations of the MACD indicator in the most RAM-friendly manner, and visualize the win rate as a function of the MACD parameters, in less than 30 seconds
+Pull the daily history of the BTC/USDT and ETH/USDT pairs from Binance, backtest 20,000 configurations of the MACD indicator in a RAM-efficient way, and visualize the win rate as a function of the MACD parameters, in less than 30 seconds 🧊

 from vectorbtpro import *